-• Substance abuse.
+- Substance abuse.
 Bloomfield noted the parents were "rationalizing why the children had you know, positive . . . hair follicle tests."
-She indicated S.A. and P.A. had positive hair follicle tests in this case, and G.A. had a positive hair follicle test in the prior CINC case.

-- Domestic violence.
+She noted that all three children had experienced positive hair follicle tests.
+As detailed earlier, Father also had used methamphetamine two months before the termination hearing.
+And Bloomfield and Osler testified regarding Father's minimization of illicit drug use. - Domestic violence.
 Bloomfield testified there may be periods of time when Mother and Father "function really well," but "typically that is unfortunately when their children are in custody and they are receiving services."
-The last reported instance of domestic violence occurred approximately one month before the children were removed from the home. - History of unemployment and financial instability.
+The last reported instance of domestic violence occurred approximately one month before the children were removed from the home.
+Osler testified that Father was not forthcoming regarding domestic violence issues but eventually acknowledged the children had seen domestic violence in the home.
+According to Osler, despite this acknowledgement, Father "does not recognize how his children's exposure to domestic violence and his behaviors have contributed to his children's current mental health symptoms." - History of unemployment and financial instability.
 Both parents "struggle to keep a job."
-Mother and Father were employed by Sonic and Mother was promoted to associate manager in three months.
-Nevertheless, Father testified that they were both "let go . . . due to no control [sic] of our own."
-According to Bloomfield, the family "seem[s] to always figure out a way" to eventually pay their bills and rent, but she is concerned about "those financial stressors" because they are "directly correlated to then other stressors that then cause . . . domestic violence [and] substance relapse." - Hostility towards family service agencies.
+Mother and Father were employed by Sonic.
+But Father testified that they were both "let go . . . due to no control [sic] of our own."
+Father testified that he is now self-employed and makes more money on his own than with "W-2 employment."
+According to Bloomfield, the family "seem[s] to always figure out a way" to eventually pay their bills and rent, but she is concerned regarding "those financial stressors" because they are "directly correlated to then other stressors that then cause . . . domestic violence [and] substance relapse."

+- Hostility towards family service agencies.
 Bloomfield testified to a pattern of "being hostile and uncooperative in terms of working with the agencies."

 Bloomfield testified that "if you're on their side so to speak" then the parents "engage" and "they reciprocate."
 But once the parents disagree with the agency, their interactions "are not as pleasant or positive."
 Bloomfield testified that the parents' hostile behavior was long-standing.
+As noted earlier, Father's conduct towards Nutsch was especially hostile.
+She testified that in addition to reporting her to superiors, "[Father] sends me text messages where he cusses me out and threatens me."
 Bloomfield believed she had a good relationship with the parents until she recommended virtual visits, "[T]hen . . . all [of a] sudden I became the bad guy again."
 She added, "[Nutsch] is the bad guy.
 Now their attorney-they don't want their attorneys.
 I mean the pattern continues." - Mental health services.
-As discussed earlier, Bloomfield testified about a pattern regarding Mother's inability to receive therapy from a long-term mental health provider.
+As discussed earlier, Bloomfield testified about a pattern regarding Father's inability to receive therapy from a long-term mental health provider.
 When the parents were prescribed medication, their compliance was irregular: "[T]hey would take medicine, do better.
 Then stop it.
 And then take it."